Xalex79/Xalex79/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a project for an autonomous robot that manages organic poultry farms.
+- 🔭 I’m currently working on a VR project for an immersive 3D game.
-- 🌱 I’m currently learning ROS2, Python and Artificial Vision for image recognition.
+- 🌱 I’m currently learning 3D design, 360º video production and mixed reality technologies.
-- 👯 I’m looking to collaborate on learning projects and student internships in the Valencian Community (Spain).
+- 👯 I’m looking for student internships in the Valencian Community (Spain).
 - ⚡ Fun fact: The most relevant projects I've worked on are pinned in my profile.